WillTDA/Discord.js-Akinator/README.md

 - 🙋 <b>Child Mode!</b> | Want to filter out NSFW questions?
 You can choose to enable Akinator's Child Mode to keep your games squeaky clean!

-- ⚡️ <b>Quick & Easy Setup</b> | This package was built with the intentions of working out-of-the-box.
+- ⚡️ <b>Quick & Easy Setup!</b> | This package was built with the intentions of working out-of-the-box.
 Only one parameter is required at least!

+- 🤖 <b>Slash Command & Message Support!</b> | No matter how your bot receives its commands, you can simply pass in a `CommandInteraction` or `Message` and it will work!

 ## Install Package